CongZheng1208/N-body-Gravitational-Galaxy-Simulation-System/README.md

 Purpose
 -------

-This project serves as a starting point for the PHAS0100 Assignment 2 Gravitational N-body Simulation coursework.
 It has a reasonable folder structure for [CMake](https://cmake.org/) based projects, that use [CTest](https://cmake.org/) to run unit tests via [Catch](https://github.com/catchorg/Catch2).

-Further information on the specific project is left as an exercise for the student.

 Credits